brianprost/bedrock-abacus/README.md

 # Bedrock Abacus

-A TypeScript utility for calculating token counts and pricing for AWS Bedrock models.
+A TypeScript utility for calculating token counts and pricing for Amazon Bedrock models.

 > **Note:** Pricing is as of [2025-03-19](https://aws.amazon.com/bedrock/pricing/)

 ## Features

 - Calculate token counts for text input
-- Calculate pricing for AWS Bedrock models
+- Calculate pricing for Amazon Bedrock models
 - Support for both standard and batch pricing
 - Support for popular models including:
   - Claude 3.* Sonnet